bterwijn/invocation_tree/README.md

 ```
 144
 ```
 Note that the generators are lazy but the `my_sum()` or `sum()` function are not, and that is what is pulling the values through the pipeline one at the time.
+It can be instructive to see that, if we change the generator expression to a list comprehension simply by changing '(...)' to '[...]', that then the pipeline is cut in two parts, which is undesirable.

 ## Itertools ##
 The pythonic (or idiomatic) way of programming in Python is not to use raw for-loops but to use iterables, generators and [itertools](https://docs.python.org/3/library/itertools.html) functions instead.
 See for a short introduction: